 SECTION 6 - ADDITIONAL COVERAGE DETAILS

-- Covered Health Services for which the Plan pays Benefits. - Covered Health Services that for which you should notify the Claims Administrator or before you receive them.
+- Covered Health Services for which the Plan pays Benefits. - Covered Health Services that for which you must obtain prior authorization from the Claims Administrator before you receive them.

 This section supplements the second table in Section 5, Plan Highlights.